-2014) and other semantic relations (part-whole, contradiction, cause-effect, etc. Baroni, Bernardi, & Zamparelli, 2014; J. Lu, Batra, Parikh, & Lee, 2019).
-Relatedly, the high-dimensional embeddings can be projected along selected axes to create more interpretable dimensions (size, dangerous, etc., Grand, Blank, Pereira, & Fedorenko, 2018).
+3 One way to resolve this issue is to recognize that these embeddings reflect many types of relations simultaneously, and that classifiers (or other downstream processing) are needed to distinguish how two words-which are similar via cosine-actually relate to one another.
+This approach can be effective for detecting hypernymy (Roller et al., 2014) and other semantic relations (part-whole, contradiction, cause-effect, etc., Baroni, Bernardi, & Zamparelli, 2014; Lu, Batra, et al., 2019).
+Relatedly, the high-dimensional embeddings can be projected along selected axes to create more interpretable dimensions (size, dangerous, etc., Grand et al., 2018).
 Still, the need for these methods implies that LSA and similar models alone, and as typically used in psycholinguistics, are insufficient in representing semantic similarity.

-4We used the CBOW implementation trained on Common Crawl provided by the fastText library (Mikolov et al., 2018).
+4 We used the CBOW implementation trained on Common Crawl provided by the fastText library (Mikolov et al., 2018).
 The nearest neighbors were also lightly filtered to exclude tokens with punctuation like "dog-".
 The results seem to depend on the size of the corpus and model details.
 Mandera et al. (2017, p.
 75) report nearest neighbors of the word elephant for a CBOW model trained on movie subtitles, and the results are much like the LSA results-a mixture of words related in various ways-unlike the CBOW results we report here.

-5We used the largest available models, bert-large-uncased and gpt2-xl, from https://huggingface.co/transformers/.
+5 We used the largest available models, bert-large-uncased and gpt2-xl, from https://huggingface.co/transformers/.
 The nearest neighbors were lightly filtered to exclude repeated instances due to spacing differences, and tokens with punctuation and numbers.